-Before withdrawing from ALL of your classes consult with your advisor and/or a student services office.
+Before withdrawing from ALL of your classes consult with your academic advisor and/or the Business Services office.

 When considering withdrawing from ALL full term classes in a term, you must first note whether or not you have attended classes for at least 60% of the term.
-If your registration consists of classes that are not scheduled for the full term (e.g., many summer courses), you should always contact your advisor and/or a student services office.
+If your registration includes classes that are not scheduled for the full term (modular courses), you should contact the Business Services Office prior to withdrawing to learn about exceptions for these types of courses.